Astronomy vs. Astrology is Like Asking Science vs. Faith – Which is Which?

 Astronomy is a catch-all for numerous fields related to the cosmos.
 Astrophysics relates to uncovering the physics of how cosmic objects move, cosmology looks to the stars to discover the universe’s origins, and astrobiology seeks to find life outside Earth.

 Physics and mathematics are also essential to astronomy.
-Sir Isaac Newton invented calculus to help him develop the theory of gravity, the force that ultimately keeps celestial bodies stuck in their rotations.
+Sir Isaac Newton invented calculus to help him develop the theory of gravity, the force that ultimately keeps celestial bodies stuck in their orbits.

 Famous Astronomers